effectivecore/core/readme.md

 In the "Layouts" subsection, you can view the page layouts available in the system (additional layouts can be obtained by installing or creating your own profile).

-In the subsection "Global CSS" you can describe your own CSS-directives and thus make changes to the design of pages.
+In the subsection "Global CSS" you can describe your own CSS directives and thus make changes to the design of pages.

 In the "Settings" subsection, you can set the minimum and maximum page width, while